 SMACCMPilot is compatible with a wide variety of RC transmitters and receivers, as long as they provide 6 or more channels and PPM output.
-We will describe two sample RC control systems which we’ve successfully used with SMACCMPilot.
+We will describe three sample RC control systems which we’ve successfully used with SMACCMPilot.

 FrSky recently released the Taranis, a transmitter which is compatible with their range of recievers.
 It has a better build quality than the Turnigy 9XR, and comes with a rechargable transmitter battery & wall wart charger.
 As of this writing (Nov 2013) the Taranis is sold by Aloft Hobbies in the US, but is in short supply.